jerluebke/dominoes/concept.md

 ---
 ### Questions
  *  Use valarray for operations
  .. valarray.apply doesn't take capturing lambdas -> workaround?
  .. valarray.apply only takes functions with one parameter.
 Is is possible to pass member functions?
  .. is it worth it? performance compared to vector
- *  Have GslQuad object as static member or initilize it newly each time a corresponding function is called?
- ..
-How to implement a static solution?
-How to pass a member method without too much wrapping?
+ *  `theta_dot`, which is used for the integration is pretty often wrapped (in DominoChain and GslQuad) - Does this cause problems or disadvantages and is there a way to avoid this?
  *  What about the destructor of `gsl_integration_workspace` [here](https://stackoverflow.com/a/24151084/9133910)?
 Why is it better than passing `gsl_workspace_free` as a std::function object?
  *  in each call of `make_velocity_array` GslQuad is newly instanciated with the same wrapper for theta_dot for each signature.
 Does it make sense to set it as a member variable?
+ *  Trying to set GslQuad as a member in DominoChain and initilize it fails, when the members of GslQuad are declared `const` - Why?
+ *  Overloading the `<<`-operator of the struct result causes a Linker error `already defined` (clang output see GslQuad.hpp) - What is happening there?

 ---
 ### API